 The second most important driver of customer valuations is customer tastes and preferences.
 Remember when GI Joe and Barbie dolls were all the rage when you were young?
 Now think about how much you would pay for them today.
-The product remains fundamentally the same, but you value the tiny fantasy figurines less today because your tastes in entertainment have matured (or at least I hope so, but no judgment).
+The product remains fundamentally the same, but customers value the tiny fantasy figurines less today because the tastes in entertainment have matured.

-Control the voice and brand of your product, maintaining consistency, and ensuring you align your target customer personas with where you want to be in the market.
+Control the voice and brand of your product, maintain consistency, and ensure you align your target customer personas with where you want to be in the market.
 Sometimes it's ok to be the market leader for "discount" products and other times you want to guarantee you're the Ferrari.
-Either way, tastes and preferences play a huge role in how your product is perceived in your target market, and a great team has the ability to raise the value of your product dramatically.
+Either way, tastes, and preferences play a huge role in how your product is perceived in your target market, and a great team has the ability to raise the value of your product dramatically.

 If you don’t believe me, just look at Apple and the iPod.
 Steve Jobs and company did not invent the ability to play MP3s on a device, but they blazed trails by ensuring the product was perceived as a luxury accessory.
-Through brilliant marketing, the iPod eventually came down in affordability to the masses to the point that Apple's market penetration is obscenely high, but somehow the product is still viewed as a luxurious good.
+Through brilliant marketing, the iPod eventually came down in affordability to the masses to the point that Apple's market penetration is obscenely high, but somehow they built a very successful product that is still viewed as a luxurious good.

 3. Target customers by income

 Surprisingly, you can influence the salary of your customers.
 Well, indirectly, and we don't mean by giving them discounts.
-Instead, adjusting your customers income centers on either going upstream or downstream with your product.
+Instead, adjust your customers’ income centers on either going upstream or downstream with your product.
 Countless products have come to market centered on one type of customer in a particular income bracket and quickly shifted to another.